AdamHarr2250/SWBio-shared/README.md

 <br>
 1) Before running the code, please ensure you have first downloaded the correct modules for working with this data.
 Copy and paste the following lines into your command prompt.
-<br>python3 -m pip install pandas
+<br>python -m pip install pandas
-<br>python3 -m pip install seaborn
+<br>python -m pip install seaborn
-<br>python3 -m pip install matplotlib
+<br>python -m pip install matplotlib
-<br>python3 -m pip install numpy
+<br>python -m pip install numpy
-<br>python3 -m pip install rdkit
+<br>python -m pip install rdkit
 If this does not work for RDkit, please find documentation on other ways to install the module at this web address: https://www.rdkit.org/docs/Install.html
 <br>
 <br>